SteveMarshall/stevemarshall.github.io/cv.md

 2010</time>--<time datetime="2011-09-21">September 2011</time></span>
 {: .meta}

-- Designed front-end architecture for, and led development of, new global Yahoo!
-Maps application.
+- Designed front-end architecture and led development of Yahoo!
+Maps and content recommendation in Yahoo!
+News and Movies.
-- Designed architecture for, and led portions of development of, a project to introduce search-driven content recommendations to Yahoo!
-  News and Movies in the US, resulting in large increases in traffic and market-share for Yahoo!
-Search.
 - Led development of a mobile front-end for Yahoo!
 Local.
-- Led handover of Yahoo!
-Europe Entertainment properties to Indian development team.
+- Worked on developer outreach, representing Yahoo! at numerous developer conferences and playing an active role in organising and running external-facing hack days in 2007 and 2009.

-Projects involved mentoring other developers, working with internal and external clients to finalise requirements, architecting cross-product tools and modules, setting standards for multi-disciplinary teams, working with local and remote teams, designing development environments and processes, improving existing tools, and advising clients and designers on technical limitations.
+Projects involved mentoring and training other developers, working with clients to finalise requirements, architecting tools, setting standards for multi-disciplinary teams, working with local and remote teams, and designing development environments and processes.

-Played an active role in running Yahoo!
-Open Hack London events in 2007 and 2009, including running front-of-house during the awards ceremony in 2009.
-Further supported Yahoo!
-Developer Network's community outreach efforts by representing Yahoo! at numerous developer conferences.
-Ran various internal training courses for other developers within Yahoo!.

 ### Web developer at [Yahoo!](http://yahoo.com/)